nidacp/CSC120-A7/reflection.md

 Use this file to record your reflection on this assignment.

 - Which methods did you decide to `overload`, and why?
+I decided to overload at least one constructor for each type of building.
+This meant a user could create an instance of each type of building with however much information they had.
+House also had an overloaded isResident method and Library had an overloaded isAvailable method.
+For House, this method is useful when checking of a family, group of roommates, friend group, etc. are all living in the same house.
+For Library, this is useful for checking if a series of books is available at once.
+People at the library may not want to start a series unless all the books are available or want to check out all the books at once to ensure they aren't left on a cliffhanger waiting for the next book.
 - What worked, what didn't, what advice would you give someone taking this course in the future?
+I was confused by goToFloor(n) at first.
+I would clarify for someone taking this course in the future that Building's goToFloor(n) function assumes a building has an elevator and subclasses have to add in checks in case an elevator isn't there.
+I thought at first Building's goToFloor(n) was made for buildings without elevators and we had to add in elevator features, which made it very confusing when I looked at the code.